Albanian piracy: Barbarossa brothers

-The most famous of the pirates in North Africa were the Ottoman brothers (of Greek-Albanian origin) Oruç and Hızır Hayreddin.
+The most famous of the pirates in North Africa were the Ottoman brothers Oruç and Hızır Hayreddin.
+Their maternal ancestry was Greek, while their paternal ancestry is disputed as either Albanian or Turkish.
 They, and two less well-known brothers all became Barbary corsairs in the service of the Ottoman Empire; they were called the Barbarossas (Italian for Redbeards) after the red beard of Oruç, the eldest.

 Oruç captured the island of Djerba for the Ottoman Empire in 1502 or 1503.
 He often attacked Spanish territories on the coast of North Africa; during one failed attempt in 1512 he lost his left arm to a cannonball.
 The eldest Barbarossa also went on a rampage through Algiers in 1516, and captured the town with the help of the Ottoman Empire.
 He executed the ruler of Algiers and everybody he suspected would oppose him, including local rulers.
 He was finally captured and killed by the Spanish in 1518, and put on display.

 Oruç's youngest brother Hızır (later called Hayreddin or Kheir ed-Din) was a capable engineer and spoke at least six languages.
 He dyed the hair of his head and beard with henna to redden it like Oruç's.
 After capturing many crucial coastal areas, Hayreddin was appointed admiral-in-chief of the Ottoman sultan's fleet.
 In 1537 Hayreddin captured the island of Aegina and populated it with Albanians.
 Under his command the Ottoman Empire was able to gain and keep control of the eastern Mediterranean for over thirty years.
 Barbaros Hızır Hayreddin Pasha died in 1546 of a fever, possibly the plague.